The Representational Status of Deep Learning Models: Considerations of Composition and Distribution

-While AI researchers focus on model-directed evaluations of learned transformations, ambiguity in the literature has led some within the AI community and many outside of it to believe that learned transformations are, in fact, representations or aspects of underlying mechanisms in the target system \cite{rudin2019stop,lipton2018mythos,mitchell2019artificial,mitchell2021ai,boge2021two}.
-In particular, because deep learning models learn their own transformations from data, it is thought that interpretation of these transformations might reveal, as yet undiscovered, mechanisms in the target \cite{samek2019towards,d2019learning}.
-In this way, the model-directed interpretive aim slips quietly toward a world-directed one.\\
+While AI researchers focus on model-directed evaluations of learned transformations, ambiguity in the literature has led some within the AI community and many outside of it to believe that learned transformations are, in fact, representations$_\text{rel}$ or aspects of underlying mechanisms in the \textit{target system} \cite{rudin2019stop,lipton2018mythos,mitchell2019artificial,mitchell2021ai,boge2021two}.
+In particular, because deep learning models learn their own transformations (representations$_\text{func}$ from data, it is thought that interpretation of these transformations might reveal, as yet undiscovered, mechanisms in the target \cite{samek2019towards,d2019learning}.
+In this way, the model-directed interpretive aim slips quietly toward a world-directed one.

-The remainder of the paper is dedicated to a careful evaluation of some of the key claims in the AI literature concerning learned transformations in DLMs that give rise to and motivate this slippage.
-In particular, I will attempt to assess how far these claims can be pressed in the service of supporting the belief that deep learning models are any more representational than highly-idealized models.
-While written from the functional perspective, the claims that I will be evaluating are exceedingly suggestive of the view that deep learning models are fine-grained representations of their targets.
-In particular, I focus on questions of whether the compositional and distributed nature of learned transformations lends support to the idea that DLMs are fine-grained representations.
-I show how easy it is for these claims to be heard from the relational perspective but demonstrate how, when carefully examined, they fail to support the belief that deep learning models are any more representational than has already been established.
-While it is surely the case that AI researchers (insiders) are able to sift through the many instances of loose, metaphorical, or otherwise slippery meaning, as I will show, there is no reason to believe that scientists in other disciplines (not to mention philosophers) are always as nimble.\\
+The remainder of the paper is dedicated to a careful evaluation of some of the key claims in the literature concerning learned transformations in DLMs that give rise to and motivate this slippage.
+In particular, I will attempt to assess how far these claims can be pressed in the service of supporting the belief that deep learning models are any more semantically decomposable representationally$_\text{rel}$ than, say, the Ising model.
+While written from the functional perspective, the claims that I will be evaluating are exceedingly suggestive of the view that deep learning models are semantically fine-grained representations of their targets.
+In particular, I focus on questions of whether the compositional and distributed nature of learned transformations lends support to the idea that DLMs are highly decomposable representations$_\text{rel}$.
+I show how easy it is for these claims to be heard from the relational perspective but demonstrate how, when carefully examined, they fail to support the belief that deep learning models are any more representational$_\text{rel}$ than has already been established above.
+While it is surely the case that AI researchers (insiders) are able to sift through the many instances of loose, metaphorical, or otherwise slippery meaning, as I will show, there is no reason to believe that scientists in other disciplines (not to mention philosophers) are always as nimble.